Get Your Contract Dispute Case Packet — Force Payment Without Court

 - Private Arbitration Firms: Numerous firms offer specialized arbitration services, often staffed with attorneys experienced in local industries.

-When selecting arbitrators, parties often consider credentials, experience with relevant industries, and familiarity with local laws.
+When selecting arbitrators, parties often consider credentials, experience at a local employer, and familiarity with local laws.
 Many arbitrators maintain profiles that specify their expertise, and can be appointed through the organizations mentioned.

 Case Studies: Arbitration Outcomes in Columbus